Religious Life at USC

 See a VIDEO about the 2012 trip

-All USC students, of any or no religious background, are invited to apply to be part of an unforgettable adventure next Spring Break.
+All USC students, of any or no religious background, are invited to apply to be part of an unforgettable adventure next Spring Break, March 12-19, 2016.
 CONOCIMIENTO is an experience in service, advocacy, learning and spiritual reflection in the Tucson, Arizona area.
-Read a reflection on the 2012 trip and reflection on the 2011 trip.
+Read reflections on the 2014 trip - 2012 trip - 2011 trip.

 Participants in the trip will meet between January and March to prepare, exploring the role of different religions in movements for social change, and exploring immigrant justice issues in Los Angeles.
 The week in Tucson will be both a service-learning experience and an interfaith spiritual retreat.

 In the Tucson area, we will work with faith-based groups focused on human rights and immigration reform.
 We’ll meet with undocumented migrants crossing the US-Mexico border, Border Patrol (“migra”) officers, local officials and activists, and rabbis and pastors working for immigration reform.
 We’ll visit a medical clinic that serves undocumented people.
 We’ll participate in the weekly vigil at a shrine in Tucson that memorializes those who have died crossing the border.
 We’ll visit the US side of the border fence at Nogales and visit sacred sites in the Tohono O’Odham Native American reservation.
 We will experience Native American, Catholic Christian, Jewish, Protestant Christian, and worship and spiritual practice of other faiths.
 We’ll meditate, pray, and reflect together on our experiences, in the midst of the natural beauty of the Sonoran Desert.
 We’ll have free time for enjoying the cultural richness and scenery of the area, as well.
 We’ll be living simply for the week, sleeping in sleeping bags on a church floor and sharing meals with local people.